entarot/TrackPlant3D-3D-organ-growth-tracking-framework-for-organ-level-dynamic-phenotyping/README.md

 - Our metrics are LTTA (Long-term Tracking Accuracy), STTA (Short-term Tracking Accuracy), and IDSR (ID Switch Rate).
 - Please run File `match.py` first and then run File `evalutaion.py`.
 The txt output of metrics will be stored in the same folder of the code files.

+## Update histroy
+v1 2024 August
+- The Evaluation accepts dual inputs.
+One is from the Ground Truth (GT) in folder `./data/original_data/gt`, which means the time-series plant point clouds with manual labels.
+The other is from the TrackPlant3D results in folder `./data/tracking_result`.
+- Our m

 [1] Li, D., Shi, G., Li, J., Chen, Y., Zhang, S., Xiang, S., & Jin, S. (2022).
 PlantNet: A dual-function point cloud segmentation network for multiple plant species.
 ISPRS Journal of Photogrammetry and Remote Sensing, 184, 243-263.